Dental implant abutment

 Titanium abutments

-Titanium abutments are widely used due to the excellent properties of the titanium alloys.
-They have a very good strength and biocompatibility and can be used for any type of prosthetic restoration.
+Titanium abutments are widely used due to the excellent properties of titanium alloys.
+They have outstanding strength and biocompatibility and can be used for any type of prosthetic restoration.

 titanium abutments

-Most clinicians feel more comfortable using a metal prosthetic abutment in the posterior molar areas, due to the increased masticatory forces present in these areas.
+Most clinicians feel more comfortable using a metal prosthetic abutment in the posterior molar areas due to the increased masticatory forces.

 -

-Zirconium abutments are more modern abutments, which are used to better complement the aesthetics of a dental implant restoration.
+Zirconia abutments are more modern abutments and are used better to complement the aesthetics of dental implant restorations.

-When all ceramics or zirconium restorations are planned, zirconium implant abutments provide a highly desirable option.
-When a zirconium abutment is used, the problem of matching the shade of adjacent teeth while hiding the dark color of the metal abutment is avoided.
+When all ceramics or zirconia restorations are planned, zirconia implant abutments provide a highly desirable option.
+When a zirconia abutment is used, the problem of matching the shade of adjacent teeth while hiding the dark color of the metal abutment is avoided.

 Moreover, in 2011, a one-piece zirconia implant (fixture and abutment) was introduced into the market.